Sjamilla/awesome-recruitment/README.md

 Hi there, I am [Sjamilla](https://www.linkedin.com/in/svdtooren/) 👋,

+I am a freelance / Interim Tech Sourcer from the Netherlands 🇳🇱.
+I help great companies scale their technical teams and Sourcing trainings to Recruitment teams.
+You are currrently looking at a list of (recruitment) tools and resources that I use 🕵️‍♀️.

-This is a list of (recruitment) tools and resources I use.
-I couldn't handle everything being in 10000 different places so I decided to put it here.
-Just for me, but if you want to use it (or add stuff) feel free to do so 👍.
+I created this in 2018 because I couldn't handle having all these resources in different places, so that's when I decided to put it here.
+Just for me, but I figured: why not make it public so other people can use it too 😁.
+I hope you find it useful!

-This is a work in progress, and probably will be for the upcoming 100 years 🤷.
+I use this list on a daily base myself and add new stuff whenever I find something that I think is cool 👉 This is a work in progress, and probably will be for the upcoming 100 years 🤷.

-*Note: I don't find all this stuff myself, I put it here after I find it on Product Hunt, blogs, hear about them from amazing people in the recruiting / sourcing community and at conferences.*

 Can you help? **yes!** This is open source and I don't have time to update this list on a daily base or check if links still work.
 So if something wrong or if you want to add something please read [this](CONTRIBUTING.md) to contribute.

+*Note: I don't find all this stuff myself, I put it here after I find it on Product Hunt, blogs, hear about them from amazing people in the recruiting / sourcing community and at conferences.*

 #### See this?